-There’s something about spring that brings about a fresh sense of change and a renewed spirit.
-That’s probably why it’s one of the most popular times to move into a new home.
+There’s something about a new year or season that brings about a fresh sense of change and a renewed spirit.
+That’s probably why now is one of the most popular times to move into a new home.

 - Take an inventory of valuables in your home.

 - Consider protection for your valuables against damage during the moving process.
 Contents Replacement Cost pays for the cost of repair or replacement subject to loss settlement.

 - Consider hiring a moving company or asking family and friends to help pack your belongings.

 - Make the rookie mistake of not making a large enough down payment.

 - Skip a home inspection.

 - Get lost in additional costs (i.e. legal fees, taxes, etc.)